 It is said that Vasudeva carried the divine baby through the river Yamuna on his head and through heavy rains.
 But as Lord Vishnu had assured that nothing shall block the path of Vasudeva, the very same thing happened.
 The river which was overflowing got subsided once the feet of Lord Krishna touched the river and the Naag (five mouthed snake) protected the child from rain.

 Nand’s wife Yashoda, gave birth to a daughter.
 Vasudeva exchanged Lord Krishna with that girl child and came back to the prison.
 On the other hand, when the people of Gokul came to know about the birth of Nanda’s son they rejoiced in happiness.

 Janmashtami or the Gokulashtami is among such festivals that are celebrated across the globe.
 Janmashtami is celebrated in various styles and forms.
-You can also celebrate this festival of Janmashtami in 2016 by enjoying the Leelas of Kaanha.
+You can also celebrate this festival of Janmashtami in 2020 by enjoying the Leelas of Kanha.

 Let’s tell you how Janmashtami is celebrated in various places.
-Also, let’s have some more knowledge about how people across the country and globe can celebrate Janamashtami in 2016.
-Read on to know what Lord Krishna would bring to you on this Janmashtami in 2016.
+Also, let’s have some more knowledge about how people across the country and globe can celebrate Janmashtami in 2020.
+Read on to know what Lord Krishna would bring to you on this Krishna Janmashtami in 2020.

-Hopefully, you will also celebrate this Janmashtami in 2016 with the same enthusiasm and devotion as the Lord Krishna devotees feel.
-Janmashtami is not only celebrated in India, however it is the festival that is celebrated across the country and globe.
+Hopefully, you will also celebrate this Janmashtami 2020 with the same enthusiasm and devotion.
+Janmashtami is not only celebrated in India, however it is a festival that is celebrated across the country and globe.